coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/arrays/filtering-arrays.md

 # => [6,7,8,9,10]
 {% endhighlight %}

-In pre-EC5 implementations, extend the Array prototype to add a filter function which will take a callback and perform a comprension over itself, collecting all elements for which the callback is true.
+In pre-EC5 implementations, extend the Array prototype to add a filter function which will take a callback and perform a comprehension over itself, collecting all elements for which the callback is true.
 Be sure to check if the function is already implemented before overwriting it:

 {% highlight coffeescript %}
 # Extending Array's prototype